Help your local food pantry get surplus healthy fresh food from your garden and neighboring gardeners too!

 Q.Can I now donate fresh food from my home/community garden as part of the Feds Feed Families program?

-The only difference is that instead of bringing the fresh food to the collection box at your federal workplace, you’ll instead be taking it directly to a food pantry in your community that is eager to receive whatever you can donate.
+A. YES!
+You are able to donate fresh food from your home or community garden too!
+Instead of bringing the fresh food to the collection box at your federal workplace, take it directly to a food pantry in your community that is eager to receive whatever you can donate.

 Q. What exactly is AmpleHarvest.org?